 Doing a PhD at the Centre for Developmental Neurobiology is a unique opportunity for students for receive world-class graduate training.
 There are currently around 40 PhD students in the Centre, funded from a variety of sources.
 To carry out their research in the Centre, students have access to a range of studentships offered through several MRes/PhD programmes.
 Please follow links below to explore the different options.
 If you want to know more about postgraduate opportunities, contact Stefania Boscolo, our Postgraduate Administrator

-Funded by the Medical Research Council and the Sackler Institute for Translational Neurodevelopment, this 1+3 MRes/PhD programme in Neurodevelopmental Disorders equips a new generation of basic and clinical scientists with the skills to collaborate at the forefront of disease research.
+Funded by the Medical Research Council and the Institute for Translational Neurodevelopment, this 1+3 MRes/PhD programme in Neurodevelopmental Disorders, run by the MRC Centre for Neurodevelopmental Disorders, equips a new generation of basic and clinical scientists with the skills to collaborate at the forefront of disease research.

-Research groups in the Centre participate in LIDo, involving a consortium of six leading research institutions in London.
+Research groups in the Centre participate in the LIDo Programme, involving a consortium of six leading research institutions in London.
 This provides a diverse range of interdisciplinary research projects, combining biosciences with advanced training in mathematics, computation and statistics.